LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Related Work

-\xhdr{Retrieval Augmented Generation (RAG)} Vanilla LLMs commonly face challenges like hallicinations~\citep{zhang2023siren}, outdated knowledge~\citep{zhang2023howlarge}, and uninterpretable reasoning process~\citep{jie2024interpretable, tang2024higpt} in domain-specific or knowledge-intensive tasks.
+\xhdr{Retrieval Augmented Generation} Vanilla LLMs commonly face challenges like hallicinations~\citep{zhang2023siren}, outdated knowledge~\citep{zhang2023howlarge}, and uninterpretable reasoning process~\citep{jie2024interpretable, tang2024higpt} in domain-specific or knowledge-intensive tasks.
 RAG addresses these issues by incorporating external knowledge as additional context to improve LLM performance~\citep{gao2023retrieval}.
 Originating from language applications, most of the current work on RAG for LLMs is on textual data gathered from one or multiple corpuses~\cite {gao2023retrieval, zhao2024retrieval}.
-Several later attempts adapt these approaches for (semi-) structural data such as tabular data~\citep{luo2023augmented, zha2023tablegpt}, knowledge graphs~\citep{kang2023knowledge, wang2023knowledgpt, shen2023retrieval, jiang2024hykge, he2024g}. \citet{he2024g} is the closest work to ours that enhances graph question-answering capabilities by extracting subgraphs based on the retrieved nodes.
-However, it ignores the structural dependency during retrieval.
-Hence, these methods fail to achieve accurate retrieval for scientific literature due to neglecting the semantic and structural relevance of literature.
+Several later attempts adapt these approaches for (semi-) structural data such as tabular data~\citep{luo2023augmented, zha2023tablegpt}, knowledge graphs~\citep{kang2023knowledge, wang2023knowledgpt, shen2023retrieval, edge2024local, jiang2024hykge, luo2025gfm, he2024g, peng2024graph, mavromatis2024gnn}. \citet{he2024g} and \citet{hu2024grag} are the closest work to ours that enhances graph question-answering capabilities by extracting subgraphs based on the retrieved nodes.
+However, they ignore the semantic-structural dependency during retrieval.